 Glycine as a supplement is mainly used for those with schizophrenia.
 It is also used to help those with type 2 diabetes, sleep issues and anyone suffering from anxiety.
 I’ll discuss in detail each of these in depth below.

-Getting more glycine in your diet may help with sleep, productivity, mood, blood sugar control, digestion and longevity.
+Getting more glycine in your diet may benefit your sleep, productivity, mood, blood sugar control, digestion and longevity.
 Woah that’s a lot.

-To start, let’s talk about glycine’s sleep and mood boosting properties.
+To start, let’s talk about glycine’s benefits on sleep and mood.

-Glycine Helps You Sleep and May Boost Energy
+Glycine Benefits Your Sleep and May Boost Energy

 Glycine is quietly being touted as a potent fatigue fighter, sleep promotor and productivity booster.